totem-tech/documentation/crowdloan/regulation.md

 In this section we detail the two most important considerations; the so-called **"Howey Test"** and **Know Your Customer (KYC) and Anti-Money Laundering (AML) Compliance** in relation to the Crowdloan and Pledge.

-In addition as the Live Accounting Association, based in Switzerland is administering the Crowdloan and Pledge and must follow the Swiss Financial Market's Authority Guidance which is outlined below.
+In addition as the Live Accounting Association (Swiss Verein in formation), based in Switzerland is administering the Crowdloan and Pledge and must follow the Swiss Financial Market's Authority Guidance which is outlined below.

 ---